Where can you get delicious sushi in Asheville? Explore the best Asheville sushi restaurants for dine-in and takeout – from locals.

-Soba has their own parking lot, but there is also street parking, including a nearby free lot.
+Soba has its own parking lot, but there is also street parking, including a nearby free lot.

 Most importantly, Soba Sushi & Noodles is a favorite local Asheville sushi spot if you are looking for something less touristy than Downtown Asheville’s Wasabi Japanese Restaurant.

-Explore even more of Downtown Weaverville, including a brewery, coffee shop, and dog park bar.
+Explore even more of Downtown Weaverville, including breweries and a coffee shop and dog park bar.

 Address: 19 Broadway Street, Asheville, NC 28801